Nattuchalai

 Nattuchalai is a village in the Pattukkottai taluk of Thanjavur district, Tamil Nadu, India.
+Jayanthi is a president.
 Jeyaratha Arunagiri is a councilor.
-Jayanthi is a president.
 Nattuchalai is also called as NTC by the surrounding people.

 Demographics

 In the 2001 census, Nattuchalai had a total population of 3454 with 1712 males and 1742 females.
 The sex ratio was 1.018.
 The literacy rate was 73.77.